extsys/reckoning.dev-V1/content/posts/2017-06-05-complete-setup-plasma.md

 I also add the following repository to install the [Sublime Text](https://www.sublimetext.com/) editor.
-Refer to my previous post <sublimetext> for details on setting up Sublime Text.
+Refer to my previous post on [sublimetext](https://www.sublimetext.com/) for details on setting up Sublime Text.

 ```terminal